-The CMGs with the Social protection committees are required to meet at least twice every month to resolve grievances presented to them and reports submitted to the Sub-county CDO every month to enable the sub county review both solved and unsolved complains for necessary actions.
+The Committees shall be required to meet at least twice every month to resolve grievances presented to them and reports submitted to the Sub-County Community Development Officer every month to enable the sub county review both solved and unsolved complaints for necessary actions.
+Where issues require urgent attention, committees will define the additional span of meetings required to sort out the special issues.
+All complaints registered shall be uploaded to the DRDIP-MIS with evidence of resolved or un resolved and who needs to resolve what is pending from districts.

-Grievances shall be monitored through the Community and Sub-county with guidance of the Community Facilitators and CDOs.
+Grievances/complaints shall be monitored through the Community and Sub-county with guidance of the Community Facilitators and CDOs.
 Analysis of the grievances in the quarterly reports are done by the same team and feedback to communities and other relevant stakeholders shall be done monthly.
 All submitted complaints and grievances shall be added to a database/project files which are updated regularly.
 Each complaint and grievance is ranked, analyzed and monitored according to type, accessibility and degree of priority and reported on monthly basis.